 AMD continues to make strides within the tech industry with the release of its new Ryzen 7000 series of processors based on the Zen 4 architecture.
 Their latest “entry-level” processor, the Ryzen 5 7600x, has lately been all the hype among tech enthusiasts.

 Given its high TDP of 105W, cooling the Ryzen 5 7600x is no easy task.
 To put into perspective, AMD’s flagship processor from the last generation, the Ryzen 9 5950x, also came with a default TDP of 105W.
 In fact, all of the processors in the Ryzen 7000 series have received a significant bump in their TDP compared to the last generation.
-While you are here, make sure to get the best motherboard for Ryzen 5 7600x as well.
+While you are here, make sure to get the best motherboard for Ryzen 5 7600x and the best RAM for Ryzen 5 7600x as well.